Overview #

 Assigning Stages #

-- Select contacts → Bulk Actions → Update Stage
+- Via bulk operations (select contacts → Bulk Actions → Update Stage)

 Filtering by Stage #